salsa-rs/salsa-rfcs/RFC0003-Query-Dependencies.md

 # User's guide

-To specify query dependencies, a `requires` clause should be used:
+To specify query dependencies, a `requires` attribute should be used:

 ```rust
 #[salsa::query_group(SymbolsDatabaseStorage)]